AdobeDocs/commerce-admin.en/help/stores-purchase/product-gift-card-accounts.md

     - To set an **Expiration Date** for the gift card, select the date from the calendar ![Calendar icon](../assets/icon-calendar.png).

-      If left blank, the gift card account will not expire.
+      If left blank, the gift card account does not expire.

     ![Gift Card Information](./assets/marketing-gift-card-accounts-new-information.png)<!-- zoom -->